 Is Your Dog Running Outside?

-So I just thought to share my personal experiences that might help you stop your dog running outside (of course, I’m not a dog trainer but if you’re looking for a fool-proof program to follow, then check out Adrienne Farricelli’s training.)
+So I just thought to share my personal experiences that might help you stop your dog from running outside (of course, I’m not a dog trainer but if you’re looking for a fool-proof A-B-C program, then check out Adrienne Farricelli’s training.)

 Why Do They Do It?

 Dogs are pack animals, and a member of the pack doesn’t simply run away.
 So why do they do it?

 Well, I hate to break it to you, but it’s your fault.

 Knowingly or unknowingly, It’s ALWAYS YOUR FAULT 🙂

 Remember, dogs live by instinct, live in the moment, and don’t rationalize events.
 They act or react based on the input or environmental stimulus.
 A dog that runs out the front door at its first opportunity is a dog with no discipline or limitations.

 Your dog runs outside because they associate an open door with going out = fun, running, freedom…pleasure.